Cloud-Temple/product-llmaas-how-to/README_EN.md

 #### 📚 **RAG (Retrieval-Augmented Generation) Examples** ✨ *NEW EXAMPLES*
 - 🆕 **Simple RAG Demo**: An educational script to understand the basic mechanics of RAG with in-memory vectors.
 - 🆕 **RAG with Qdrant Demo**: A complete and containerized example using Qdrant as a vector database for more robust RAG applications.

+#### 💬 **Mini-Chat - Chat with RAG and Tools**
+- 🧠 **Full RAG Support**: Integration with the Qdrant vector database for responses augmented by your documents.
+- 🛠️ **Integrated Tools**: Includes calculator, clock, file access, shell command execution, and RAG search.
+- ⚙️ **Advanced Command-Line Interface**: Autocompletion, persistent history, and fine-grained session management.
+- 🚀 **Stability and Performance**: Stable and optimized version 1.3.1.

 ---